 Robins definitely have a place of affection in our hearts, viz all that Christmas imagery, although I’m not entirely sure which Robin is being sung about in the song “Rockin’ Robin” by Leon René (aka Jimmie Thomas) and made famous by Bobby Day in 1958 and then again by Michael Jackson in 1972).
 The American robin (Turdus migratorius) also has a colourful, orange, breast, but is very much a thrush, as you can see in this photo.

+Red admiral butterflies are black and white with orange regions on their wings, definitely not red.
 Similarly, redheads (people with orange) hair are thus called and as to the term “carrot top” that has to be even more modern because carrots used to be purple.

 Etymolonline has the skinny on the origins of orange: